 SCDOT provides the ability for the general public to submit work requests by phone or email.
 Users can submit requests at https://apps.scdot.org/mwro/ by describing the work needed and selecting a location on the map.
 SCDOT can further utilize this functionality, through coordination with the USCOG and through public awareness, to identify further high-risk locations based on user experiences.
 The priority locations included in this plan were based on limited data and may consist of sites that have already been treated.
 By engaging the public, SCDOT and the USCOG can further identify high-risk locations based on crowd-sourced information.
-SCDOT can update the Maintenance Work Request website to include a separate category for "identify safety concerns" or create a companion webpage for "High-Risk Safety Concerns."
+SCDOT can update the Maintenance Work Request website to include a separate category for "identify safety concerns" or create a companion webpage for "High-Risk Safety Concerns" to separate Maintenance Work Requests from High-Risk Safety Concerns.